 The study of statistical modeling for order-of-addition experiments can be broken into two primary groups.
-First is the class of relative-position effects models.
-Models in this class make the assumption that for a set of components it is the relative position of each component to the other components in the ordered sequence that impacts the response.
-The pairwise ordering (PWO) model is the primary model in this class (Van Nostrand, 1995).
-In this model, an indicator is generated for each pair of components such that it is assigned the value 1 if the components are in increasing order (i.e., component i appears before component j with i < j) and -1 otherwise.
-This class of models has been expanded further and many optimal and near-optimal designs have been constructed (Voelkel (2019), Peng et al. (2019), Zhao et al. (2021a), Chen et al. (2020), Schoen and Mee (2021)).
-Notably, Mee (2020) proposed a triplets ordering model which considers the ordering of the pairs of pairs (with one component overlapping) within each run.
+First is the class of relative-position effects models, which assume that for a set of components, the response is affected by the relative position of each component to the other components in the ordered sequence.
+The pairwise ordering (PWO) model is the primary model in this class (Van Nostrand (1995)).
+In this model, an indicator generated for each pair of components is assigned the value 1 if the components are in increasing order (i.e., component i appears before component j, with i < j), and -1 otherwise.
+This class of models has been expanded further, yielding many optimal and near-optimal designs (Voelkel (2019), Peng, Mukerjee and Lin (2019), Zhao, Lin and Liu (2021), Chen, Mukerjee and Lin (2020), Schoen and Mee (2023)).
+Notably, Mee (2020) proposed a triplets ordering model that considers the ordering of pairs of pairs (with one component overlapping) within each run.

-The other class of order-of-addition models consists of models that make an absolute-position effects assumption.
-This means that the position value of each component is considered directly and assumed to have some relationship with the response.
-This class was first studied by Yang et al. (2021) under the component-position (CP) model in which an indicator variable is created for each component-position pair.
-The authors also constructed a class of optimal designs under this model, the component orthogonal array (COA).
-Stokes and Xu (2022) created a class of absolute-position effects models using orthogonal polynomials and proposed a COA-based construction for optimal and near-optimal designs under these models.
+The second class of order-of-addition models assume absolute-position effects.
+This means that the position value of each component is considered directly, and is assumed to have some relationship with the response.
+This class was first studied by Yang, Sun and Xu (2021) under the component-position (CP) model, in which an indicator variable is created for each component-position pair.
+The authors also constructed a class of optimal designs under this model, namely, the component orthogonal array (COA).
+Stokes and Xu (2022) created a class of absolute-position effects models using orthogonal polynomials, and proposed a COA-based construction for optimal and near-optimal designs under these models.

-Despite the growing amount of literature on order-of-addition experiments, there are cases in which a researcher may have a larger pool of components than the number of available positions that the study can accommodate.
-For example, when working with a large collection of antitumor drugs, the practical administration of multiple drugs within a period of time may limit the maximum number of positions available in the order.
-In such a situation the experimenter needs to screen the drug combinations to determine which subset produces the best result, while also understanding the impact of the drug sequence on the response.
+There are cases in which a researcher may have a larger pool of components than the number of available positions that the study can accommodate.
+For example, when working with a large collection of anti-tumor drugs, the practical administration of multiple drugs within a period of time may limit the maximum number of positions available in the order.
+In such a situation, the experimenter needs to screen the drug combinations to determine which subset produces the best result, while also understanding how the drug sequence affects the response.
 The authors were consulted by a research team to design and analyze such an experiment.
-In this case a set of five anti-bacterial drugs are being tested for their ability to reduce cell bacteria count.
+In this case, a set of five anti-bacterial drugs were tested for their ability to reduce cell bacteria count.
 However, physical limitations require that only three, and exactly three, of the five drugs be administered in each run in order to determine the optimal subset and corresponding ordering.
-Such a limitation necessitates the development of special designs.
+Such a limitation necessitates a special design.
 As another example, consider a traveling salesman problem in which the salesman must maximize profit and minimize cost by visiting a subset of available sites in a suitable order.
-This situation is encountered in single vehicle routing problems wherein balancing travel times with potential profits result in an optimal route that only visits a subset of sites (Bruni et al., 2019).
-To our knowledge this general problem has not yet been studied in the context of order-of-addition, yet the same combinatorial challenges that impede the standard order-of-addition problem, in which each component is used exactly once in every sequence, are present here.
+This situation is encountered in single-vehicle routing problems, in which an optimal route based on a subset of sites balances travel times with potential profits (Bruni et al. (2019)).
+To the best of our knowledge, this general problem has not yet been studied in the context of order-of-addition, even though the same combinatorial challenges are present here that impede standard order-of-addition problems, in which each component is used exactly once in every sequence.
 We aim to formalize this setup and develop efficient and robust designs for conducting such experiments.